balazsgaspar/terraform-provider-databricks/docs/guides/unified-auth.md

 ## Prerequisites

-- Databricks CLI version 0.213.0 or later ([installation instructions](https://docs.databricks.com/en/dev-tools/cli/install.html))
+- Databricks CLI version 0.205 or later ([installation instructions](https://docs.databricks.com/en/dev-tools/cli/install.html))
 - Terraform 1.1.5 or later
 - Access to a Databricks workspace or account

 ## Setting Up Authentication
+The steps below are an example for

 ### Step 1: Install and Configure Databricks CLI